vinnyhoward/til/data-structures-and-algorithms/binary-search.md

 ### Binary Search: Efficiency

-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log(n)).
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to `O(log(n))` which is the worse or average case, while the best case would be `O(1)`.
+Whenever the size of `n` doubles the amount of steps it takes to find the element is increased by only 1.
+For example, an `array` with 16 elements within it, will take `4` steps because `2 * 2 * 2 * 2 = 16` and it would only 4 steps or divisions of the array to find the target element.
+If the size of `n` is 32 then that array is double the size of 16, meaning it will just take one extra step to find the target element.

 Example: